Camberley: Economy

-Camberley's town centre is host to The Square shopping centre (previously called The Mall), controversially purchased by Surrey Heath Borough Council for £110 million in 2016.
-This is a late 1980s development anchored by rent free stores such as Sports Direct subsidiary House of Fraser.
-The High Street has a number of shops as well as bars and clubs, many of the latter being more recent additions.
+Camberley's town centre is host to The Square shopping centre, controversially purchased by Surrey Heath Borough Council for £110 million in 2016.
+This is a late 1980s development.
+The High Street has a number of shops as well as bars and clubs.
 There are a number of secondary shopping streets including Park Street, Princess Way and parts of London Road, including the "Atrium" development.
 Camberley's town centre is suffering a decline in footfall and increases in vacancies as shoppers in affluent areas move their spending online and towards leisure and experience activities as opposed to traditional retail.

 Major employers include Siemens, which moved its UK headquarters to the area in 2007.
 Burlington Group who moved into Watchmoor Park in 2009 and Sun Microsystems, until they were taken over by Oracle in 2010, whose UK headquarters was located just across the Hampshire border in Minley next to the M3 motorway at junction 4a.
 Krispy Kreme UK are based in Albany Park, an industrial estate just outside Camberley in nearby Frimley.